Reservations

 During its 44 years of existence, the New Hotel Weirs was owned for the longest period of time by Dr. J. Alonzo Greene.
 It was under his ownership that the hotel was greatly expanded to become the grandest hotel in Weirs Beach.
 Dr. Greene was a fascinating character who served as Mayor of Laconia from 1901-1903.
 For a biography of Dr. Greene, click here.

-The Lakeside House became the Lakeside Hotel in the 1940’s, and then the Winnipesaukee Marketplace in 1986 when the 1890 and 1899 additions behind the original 1880 4-story central building were torn down to make way for “Fanueil Hall North”.
-Of course, it didn’t work out that way.
+The Lakeside House became the Lakeside Hotel in the 1940’s, and then the Winnipesaukee Marketplace in 1986, when the 1890 and 1899 additions behind the original, 1880 4-story central building were torn down to make way for “Fanueil Hall North” and a small parking lot.
+The concept of an outdoor market, anchored by a fleet of pushcarts, surrounding a central food court, did not work out.
 Purchased by the Ames family in 1991, the building housed on its first floor the Patio Garden Restaurant, Stageview Subshop, and J.B.
 Scoops Ice Cream until 2020, when it was sold to new owners.
 There remain about 20 vacant rooms in the upper 3 stories of the building.

 Strollers on Lakeside Avenue departing the Lakeside House in 1913

-For more colorful images of the Lakeside House, click here to see the entire Lakeside House Gallery; or, click below to see individual postcards from the Gallery.
+For more colorful images and extensive information about the Lakeside House, click here to see the entire Lakeside House Gallery.

-Built around 1886, Story’s Tavern changed its name many times over the years, first becoming a Tavern instead of a Hotel in the late 1890’s, then taking on the name of (owner Alice) Cawley’s in 1922, and finally taking on the name of the “Weirs Hotel” in the 1940’s.
-By the 1980’s it had fallen into disrepair and was called “That Olde House”; the unoccupied building burned down on September 27, 1991.
-Now the location of the Beachview parking lot.
+Built around 1886, Story’s Tavern changed its name many times over the years, first becoming Story’s Tavern instead of Story’s Hotel in the late 1890’s, then taking on the name of Cawley’s, after owner Alice Cawley, in the late 1920s, and finally taking on the name of the “Weirs Hotel” in the late 1940’s.
+By the 1980’s it had fallen into disrepair and was called “That Olde House”.
+The unoccupied building burned down on September 27, 1991.
+The location is now the Beachview parking lot.

 Strollers on Lakeside Avenue passing by Story’s Tavern in 1910

-For more colorful images of Story’s Tavern, click here to see the entire Story’s Tavern Gallery; or, click below to see individual postcards from the Gallery:
+For more colorful images of Story’s Tavern, Cawley’s, and the Weirs Hotel, click here to see the entire Story’s Tavern Gallery.

-Perhaps to capitalize on the enduring fame of the New Hotel Weirs, Story’s Tavern was renamed the “Weirs Hotel” in the 1940’s.
-(The cabins mentioned in the ad were located directly behind the hotel; they did not burn down in 1991 and still exist.)
+Perhaps to capitalize on the enduring fame of the New Hotel Weirs, Story’s Tavern was renamed the “Weirs Hotel and Cabins” in the 1940’s.
+More pictures and info on the Weirs Hotel can be found in the Story’s Tavern Gallery.
+The cabins were located directly behind the hotel; they did not burn down in 1991 and still exist.

 The end of the Golden Era at Weirs Beach came swiftly.
 On November 9, 1924, a great fire destroyed the New Hotel Weirs, as well as numerous other Weirs Beach structures.
 In 1925, the Laconia Street Railway, which for years had brought a steady stream of customers to Weirs Beach from the burgeoning nearby “City on the Lakes”, ceased operations.
 And in 1929, before the grand hotel could be rebuilt, the stock market collapsed, bringing on the Great Depression.
 Weirs Beach was never the same again.